eemeli/yaml/docs/03_options.md

 | str.fold           | `object`  | `{ lineWidth: 80,` `minContentWidth: 20 }`          | `lineWidth`: Maximum line width (set to `0` to disable folding); `minContentWidth`: Minimum width for highly-indented content                                              |

 [bigint]: https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/BigInt

+## Silencing Warnings

+By default, the library will emit warnings for uses of deprecated APIs and as required by the YAML spec during parsing.
+If you'd like to silence these, define a global variable `YAML_SILENCE_WARNINGS` with a true-ish value.
+To silence only deprecation warnings, use `YAML_SILENCE_DEPRECATION_WARNINGS`.
+These values may also be set in `process.env`.